SuparnaDas01/SpringBootStarter/RequestParam.md

 ## Use of Request Parameter and using it to query parameters in GET Request

 ### Add Request Param and Model to the LoginController class

+Model is used to pass data from Controller to JSP

 ```
 package com.web.springbootwebapp.controller;